PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 }
 ```

-To register such a function we don't need to create a module definition or module members structure, all we need is the module initialization function:
+To register such a function we don't need to create a module definition or module members structure.
+All we need is the module initialization function:
 ```
 BOOST_PYTHON_MODULE(boost)
 {